-- Find the coin door keys behind a sticker that says KEYS on a coin reject slot - Open the coin box door and retrieve the power cord. - Unlock and remove the rear door (keys are hanging from the top coin door) - Check all internal cables, verify that they're still inserted and tight.
-Some cables might have become dislodged during transport. - HDMI cable between the mainboard and monitor - Power cable to the monitor - Power cable to the audio amplifier - Speaker cables (to upper speakers and the lower subwoofer) - USB cables between the mainboard and the I/O board - Edge connectors from I/O board to control panel.
+- Find the coin door keys behind a sticker that says KEYS on a coin reject slot - Open the coin box door and retrieve the power cord. - Unlock and remove the rear door (keys are hanging from the top coin door) - Check all internal components such as the motherboard, power supply, etc., are properly seated and attached to the cabinet - Check all internal cables, such as the wiring harnesses, audio cables, USB, etc. Verify that they're still inserted and tight.
+Some cables might have become dislodged during transport.
+These include: - HDMI cable between the mainboard and monitor - Power cable to the monitor - Power cable to the audio amplifier - Speaker cables (to upper speakers and the lower subwoofer) - USB cables between the mainboard and the I/O board - Edge connectors from I/O board to control panel.
 The 2P cabinet has one. - Check for anything else obviously out of place - Put all keys and spares in a safe place, according to whatever system you use.